Shamanism, Trauma Therapy & Psychotherapy

-What is Shamanism?
+What is Shamanism and how does it connect to trauma and Psychotherapy?
 The term Shaman comes from Siberian or possibly even Sanskrit origins but is now used in the 'New Age' to apply cross-culturally to people who take on the role of acting as a 'bridge' between the physical and unseen realms in order to assist people and the community - often by entering into an altered state of consciousness.
-Although I have been shamanically trained it is not a term I generally use to refer to myself by (I prefer the term 'bridge' which nicely describes what I do on many levels) but is a title that has been given to me over the years by some of the people that have come to me for help and by those who know the journey that I have been on.
-I prefer to use the term 'Shamanic' to describe some of what I do, as this refers to a process, as opposed to using the word 'Shaman' which refers to an identity and is more of a label.
-In reality there is no real consensus about what a Shaman really is, what they do and what differentiates them from other types of 'healer' - it can vary across cultures.
+Although I have been Shamanically trained it is not a term I generally use to refer to myself by, but is a title that has been given to me over the years by some of the people that have come to me for help and by those who know the journey that I have been on.
+I prefer to use the term 'Shamanic' to describe some of what I do, as this refers to a process, as opposed to using the word 'Shaman' which refers to an identity and is more of a label - a label furthermore that really belongs to people of another culture to mine.
+In my opinion, despite common belief, in the current 'neo' way that the word is used there is no real consensus about what a Shaman really is, what they do and what differentiates them from other types of 'healer' - it can vary across cultures.

-I am experienced in many shamanic practices including:
+I am experienced in many Shamanic practices including:

 Connecting to resources such as animal archetypes, 'Higher Self', Guides;